johnjackmadden/Credit_Risk_Analysis/README.md

 ### image 6
 ### -The high risk precision rate was 1% with the ceall at 69%
 ### -The low risk precision rate was 100% with a recall at 40%
+## Combination Sampling
+### image 7
+### Using the Synthetic Minority Oversamplignm Technique + Edited NearestNeighbors Model (or SMOTEENN), we strike a balance of over and undersampling by boosting both groups to similar counts.
+This provided a balanced accuracy score of 64% for this test.
+### image 8
+### -The high risk precision rate was 1% with a recall of 72%
+### -The low risk precision was at 100% with a recall at 57%
+## Additional Machine learning
+### image 9
+### The BalancedRandomForestClassifier Model takes two trees of a similar size to the minoirty class that are used to represent both the majority and minority class.
+This algorythm had a balanced accuracy score of 78%.
+### - The high risk precision rate was 4% with the ceall at 67%
+### - The low risk precision was at 100% with a recall at 91%
+### image 10
+### Lastly, the EasyEnsembleClassifier Model is a set of classifiers where individual decisions are combined into new examples.
+The balanced accuracy score of this method was 93%
+### image 11
+### - The high risk precision rate was 7% with the ceall at 91%
+### - The low risk precision was at 100% with a recall at 94%
+# Summary
+### In summary, there were six different models of machine learning used to test this data set with varying results for accuracy and precision.
+The Easy Ensemble Classifier preformed the best with an accuracy rate of 93% and a 7% precision rate predicting high risk canidates.
+The sensitivity of these calculations (recall) was also the highest at 91% compared to the other methods.
+The preformance for low risk canidates was also stellar with a precision rate of 100% and a sensitvitry of 94%.
+Therefore I would reccomend this model above all others.
+However I would like to note that machine learning algorithyms do have shortcomings in the context of the probelms they are applied to, where in a business sense it may be better to deny a loan to a qualified canidate than to let a high risk canidate through the process, so the margin of risk that someone takes on while using this method may not be tolerable depending on the setting.